-Societal bias within graph data poses a significant challenge to achieving fairness in graph learning tasks~\cite{dai2021say,zhu2023devil}.
-The bias manifests not only in node attributes but also in the topological structure of the graph.
-From one aspect, sensitive attributes are likely inherently spread across other attributes (e.g., the geographic location might be correlated with religion and ethnicity) \cite{deepak2020fair}.
-Moreover, since nodes with similar attributes are more likely to form connections, the graph topology is actually influenced by sensitive attributes~\cite{rahman2019fairwalk,spinelli2021fairdrop}.
-Additionally, recent studies~\cite{dai2021say,wang2022improving,zhu2023devil} have demonstrated that the biased topology coupled with the message-passing mechanism in GNNs may inherit or even amplify the inherent societal bias in graphs.
-More specifically, aggregating features from neighboring nodes that share identical sensitive attributes may result in representations that amplify the features of the demographic group.
-Consequently, such homogeneous representations can potentially affect the fairness of the decision-making process in GNNs.
+The bias in graphs poses a significant challenge to achieving fairness in graph-related tasks~\citep{dai2021say,zhu2023devil}.
+First, sensitive attributes are inherently spread across other attributes \citep{deepak2020fair,oh2022learning}, so directly removing them is insufficient to ensure fairness \citep{neo2024towards}.
+For example, the geographic location might correlate with religion and ethnicity.
+Second, since nodes with similar attributes are more likely to form connections, graph topology is also influenced by sensitive attributes~\citep{rahman2019fairwalk,spinelli2021fairdrop}.
+Third, biased topology coupled with the message-passing mechanism in GNNs may inherit or even amplify the inherent bias in graphs~\citep{dai2021say,wang2022improving,zhu2023devil}.
+Specifically, representations aggregated from neighboring nodes that share identical sensitive attributes may amplify features of the demographic group, thereby potentially affecting the fairness of the decision-making in GNNs.